jmilinovich/devii/md/blog/urx-yc.md

 authorPhoto: /img/jm-headshot.jpeg
 bannerPhoto: /img/pinecones.png
 thumbnailPhoto: /img/pinecones.png
+desc: People and persistence will always pay off.
 ---
 > “Andrew, this is it — we’ve got the right team, and the timing’s perfect.
 If we don’t go for this now, we will regret it for the rest of our lives.”
 I could feel him thinking through the silence.
 “Alright dude, I’m in.
 Let’s talk to Nate and James and make this happen.”